P.I.D. Auto Tune Guide

 Your printer will now go through 10 cycles of P.I.D tuning, this will take a few minutes.
 Pronterface terminal will show a few lines of code for the tuning while running but will show “PID Autotune finished!” when complete.

-These is the P.I.D values you need to input.
-(Please note that not all machines share the exact values and yours may differ) To input them into your printer use the command M301 P20.22 I1.22 D84.07 then M500 to save the PID to EEPROM and then M503 to verify that it is saved.
+These are the P.I.D values you need to input (please note that not all machines share the exact values and yours may differ).
+To input them into your printer use the command M301 P20.22 I1.22 D84.07 then M500 to save the PID to EEPROM and then M503 to verify that it is saved.

 Thank you to our Tor Blazeby for writing the guide.

 Unified Firmware PID Tune Menu Pictures